zhanyang01/Fun-Language-5622/README.md

 ## User Stories:
 1. User selects which language they want to learn

-2. Enroll for courses on the language of choice varying in terms of difficulty (beginner, intermediate, expert)
+2. Enroll for courses on the language of choice varying in terms of difficulty (basic, intermediate, advanced)

-3. If the user opts for a higher difficulty course, he or she will be required to do the assessment for the preceding course to determine whether they are able to enroll for the course of choice (otherwise enroll for beginner)
+3. If the user opts for a higher difficulty course, he or she will be required to do the assessment for the preceding course if not done previously to determine whether they are able to enroll for the course of choice (otherwise enroll for preceding course)

 4. After completing the courses, user can unlock the proficiency assessment and attempt it (can do practice tests before attempting the test)